New Yard Waste Drop-off Locations

 West Side: 6401 Centennial Blvd., Nashville, TN 37209 (entrance by West Nashville Wrecker Service)

-For more information on Metro’s Brush Collection program visit www.nashville.gov/brush.
+More information on Metro’s Brush Collection program.